Suyashavarpe7/Calculator/README.md

-Certainly!
  Here's a comprehensive `README.md` for your scientific calculator project, complete with an example UI screenshot and detailed instructions.

 ---